Last updated 20 June 2017

 - What is the look and feel of your catio you have in mind?
 You could use PVC piping, metal or wood for the frame.
 We chose wood for that cottage-like character, with Silver Vines plants that finish the look.

 - Protection from fleas and ticks: This point is often overlooked but very important.
 If you are allowing your cat outdoors, even in a protected space, they will not be protected from pests such a fleas and ticks.
 Ensure those vaccinations are up to date and that you are covered for any potential flea infestation.
 We are fortunate that we have never had a problem with ticks or fleas but always practice caution.

-To fully enclose the catio we attached sections of Peak safety green mesh fencing (Home Depot) to the top of the frame.
-The foundation is constructed from red patio stone blocks.
-This works well as we know how our ground dwellers love to roll their backs on stone, either heated by the sun or cooled down in a shaded spot.
+The patio stone blocks are the perfect choice for ground dwelling cats, as you know how they love to roll their backs on stone, either heated by the sun or cooled down in a shaded spot.
 You may cover a section of the roof with a tarp polyethylene cover to provide some protection from elements but we decided to keep it open for a more outdoor feeling to allow as much sun through as possible.
 If the cats need cover from an afternoon shower there is always the option of retreating to one of four kitty condos placed at different levels.
 More about these ‘condos’ below.

 Cat Condos are fun